List of Fate/Grand Order characters: Chaldea Security Organization / Novum Chaldea

-It approached Kirschtaria Wodime, but was convinced to extend its offer to the other members of the A-Team as well with a proposal - to choose between resurrection and glory or eternal sleep and idleness.
-Wishing to survive, they all chose resurrection and were each granted a Lostbelt as territory as well as a Servant.
-It also bestowed them with a special Command Spell, carved onto their souls.
-The Crypters were tasked with nurturing the Trees of Emptiness and expanding the Lostbelts, eventually creating the stage for its descent.
-During the 5th chapter, this plan has succeeded as it finally descended to one of the Lostbelts: Olympus.
-Within its appearance, the beast took the form of Olga Marie Animusphere, the former head of Chaldea Security Organization.
-After being critically injured by Kirschtaria Wodime, she then seeks a new body to inhabit.
+Due to the abuse the humans on that timeline did to her, her psyche broke due to the trauma and came to believe that she truly was an alien.
+This makes her fuse with Chaldeas and became part of the environment, which in turn destroyed humanity in that time.
+She then gained a new body in the form of U-Olga Marie, known as the "Beast that Announces the End" (終わりを告げる獣, Owari o Tsugeru Kemonoi) and known under the moniker of "Foreign God" (異星の神, Isei no Kami), with her class designated as an Unbeast.
+During the 5th chapter, it finally descended to one of the Lostbelts: Olympus, but was critically injured by Kirschtaria Wodime using his Sirius Light, resulting for her to flee for now.
 In the events of the seventh chapter, she engaged the members of Novum Chaldea within the Storm Border.
 The fight was subtly interrupted when a third party, causing her to lose her memories after crashing into the ground.
 She teams up with Ritsuka, who has been separated from the rest of Chaldea.
 Because she & Chaldea are enemies, U-Olga Marie didn't have the opportunity to interact or understand Chaldea and their staff.
-However, she was clearly shaken when Nemo Marine 4, the marine accompanying her was shot dead by Izcalli and his group of Ocelomeh, showing that she has develop some sort of bond while traveling with Fujimaru's group.
+However, she was clearly shaken when Nemo Marine 4, the marine accompanying her was shot dead by Izcalli and his group of Ocelomeh, showing that she has developed some sort of bond while traveling with Fujimaru's group.
 The partial restoration of her memories alongside the original Olga Marie's memories horrifies her with the knowledge that she was supposedly responsible for the crisis that Ritsuka and their allies are facing, and leaves the group out of unwillingness to fight her newfound friends.
 At the final battle against ORT, she sacrificed herself using the powers of the Storm Border's Hume-Barrel Rayproof to destroy ORT.
 It is later revealed by the Chaldean afterwards that she is actually a Disciple of the Foreign World and the real perpetrator of all the events thus far, is making its next move.

+After the events of Ordeal Call, Novum Chaldea learned when diving deep into Antarctica and into Chaldeas that her body is still trapped inside Chaldeas, now for them to find a way to get her out of it.
+After a desperate battle against Maris CHALDEAS, Ritsuka tried in his last-ditch effort to save her during Lostbelt 0's collapse, but she instead threw herself into the void so that Beast VII would not rise up again and end the Animusphere Family's twisted legacy.
+However, she suddenly finds herself in Chaldea after its reformation by the P.P.P phenomenon with no recollection of her survival in the void (and her Unbeast saint graph still intact), and with Goredolf's absence, she resumes her role as director to take Chaldea on facing the new Beasts threats.

 In The Case Files of Lord El-Melloi II, she serves as one of the main characters during the Rail Zeppelin and Grand Resolution arcs.